-Our group swim lessons are typically sold in packages of eight lessons, and are offered once per week for eight weeks, twice per week for four weeks, or four times per week for two weeks (offerings vary by season and location).
+Our swimming lessons in Silicon Valley are typically sold in packages of eight lessons, and are offered once per week for eight weeks, twice per week for four weeks, or four times per week for two weeks (offerings vary by season and location).
 Group swim lessons have fixed class dates and times.
-The cost for a group lesson package is $159 for YMCA members with active memberships and $229 for community members.
+The cost for a group lesson package is $179 for YMCA members with active memberships and $259 for community members.
 Each swim lesson is 40 minutes.
 To register, return to the top of this page.

 Private and semi-private lessons are sold in packages of 1, 4, 8 and 12 lessons, and may be sold with fixed or flexible dates, depending on the season and location.
 Private and semi-private swim lessons are 40 minutes.
 Click here to search for private and semi-private swim lessons.